 Financial Aid Application Process

-Organize your and your parents' 2012 income information which you will need to complete the FAFSA accurately.
-You will need 2012 income records such as 2012 W2-forms, 2012 Federal Income 1040 Tax returns if available and records of untaxed income received during 2012, including income earned but paid in cash.
+Organize your and your parents' income information which you will need to complete the FAFSA accurately.
+You will need income records such as W2-forms, Federal Income 1040 Tax returns if available and records of untaxed income received during the last two year, including income earned but paid in cash.